wandb/sambanova-webinar/README.md

 ### Example queries

-See example queries for general assistance.
+Example queries for general assistance are listed below.

 - "What's the difference between supervised and unsupervised learning?"
 - "Can you explain how REST APIs work?"